- Prevention Hub

 Dr Haddad is passionate about spreading the prevention message “because it’s simple, we can prevent this,” she says.
 “That’s what’s driving me, why not live a better life if it’s possible!”

-She hopes by joining the charity she can help spread the prevention message more widely but especially in communities that are harder to reach.
-And she stresses the importance of being able to speak to people from all backgrounds about how they can prevent the preventable.
+She hopes by joining the charity she can help spread the prevention message more widely.
+Especially in communities that are harder to reach.
+And she stresses the importance of being able to speak to people from all backgrounds about how they can start their prevention journey.

 And what of the next 20 years?
 “I sadly can’t envisage breast cancer not being here but perhaps we’ll have a genetic test at birth which will say what we’re most susceptible to getting.
 And that people are living with the fear of getting breast cancer.
 That would be good!” she concluded.